fillin12/Ymap/README.md

 ### This program will calculate the average CNV or ploidy across every chromosome in a dataset acquired from Ymap data, or it can calculate the CNV and ploidy in a specific location.

+### Problems and Solutions:

+1. Some CNV bins from Ymap list "0.0" this may be the absence of real data or problem with alignment.
+ Fix: The user can choose to include or exclude the CNV data with 0.0

+2. Skips the remaining part of the file when an issue with formatting arises

 ### Use:
 There are two seperate options for obtaining average CNV/ploidies: